johnlq/UCMF/README.md

 # UCMF
-This is the code of UCMF for KDD 2020.
+This is the code of UCMF.
 # Usage
 ```shell
 python main.py --data cite --feat_less 0